susanBuck/notes/05_Laravel/09_Databases_Eloquent_ORM.md

 ## Create an Eloquent model

-An Eloquent model is a Class that represents an entity of your application.
-For Foobooks, our most obvious entity to start with is the Book entity.
+An Eloquent model is a class that represents an entity of your application.
+For Foobooks, the most obvious entity to start with is the Book entity.

 We already created the `books` table in a previous step, so we can dig right into building the corresponding Book model.

-All your app's models are stored in `/app/models/` so create a new file, `app/models/Book.php` with this stub of code:
+All of your applications's models should be saved in `/app/models/` so create a new file, `app/models/Book.php`, with this stub of code:

 ```php
 class Book extends Eloquent {